 We try to keep rules to a minimum.
 Those in place are there to help ensure your and your group mates' safety.
 Please refer to the program rules and guidelines.

 It is really important that, in the unlikely event of illness or injury, you have access to good medical care.
-We require all students to have insurance that covers them for medical evacuation and treatment/care and provides coverage for all of the adventure activities on the program.
+We require all students to have insurance that covers them for medical evacuation and treatment/care while abroad and provides coverage for all of the adventure activities on the program.
 Travel insurance covers this in addition to other benefits like cover for lost luggage, etc.

 Please refer to the travel insurance information located on the Travel Information page for more information.